Skip to Content

 Laurentian Library unusual things to do in florence

 If you’re a lover of art and architecture, then the Laurentian Library in Florence is one of the best unusual things to do in Florence.
-Designed by the Renaissance master Michelangelo, the library is a revolutionary masterpiece of design that seamlessly blends art, science, and spirituality.
-From the grand staircase to the intricately carved bookcases, every detail of the library is a testament to Michelangelo’s unparalleled skill and creativity.
+Designed by the Renaissance master Michelangelo, every inch of this library is just spectacular.
+For starters, it’s decorated with gorgeous statues and frescoes, it has a grand staircase that leads to the intricately carved vertical bookcases, and the atmosphere inside feels just right.

 The best way to experience this architectural gem is through a knowledgeable guide and no one does it better than these guys (personally recommend).